cryptomental/python-goloslib/docs/stream.rst

 .. code-block:: python

-   from steemapi.steemnoderpc import SteemNodeRPC from pprint import pprint
+   from golosapi.golosnoderpc import GolosNodeRPC from pprint import pprint

-   rpc = SteemNodeRPC("wss://steemit.com/ws")
+   rpc = GolosNodeRPC("wss://golosit.com/ws")

    for a in rpc.stream("comment", start=1893850):
        pprint(a)